hipertipo/hTools2/README.md

 (hTools1 is an unpublished collection of Python tools and objects for type-design & font-production work in FontLab.)

-*...work has just started, so there is not much to see at the moment...*
+*...work has just started, so there is not much to see yet...*

 A couple of useful/usable scripts can already be found inside the `Scripts` folder: